Kelley Flanagan Shares Her Take on Peter Weber's Bachelor Drama

 Flanagan told E!
 News in mid-March that she's "not dating Peter."
 However, the two were spotted hanging out in Chicago less than two weeks later.

 "You know, we've just been hanging out and we really get along really, really well," Weber said at one point.
 "I, you know, love every second I spend with Kelley.
 You know, she's just an amazing person, and we've always been supportive of each other.
 Are we dating?
 No. I am the first person to admit that I have been through so much, the emotional roller coaster of all roller coasters, and the last thing I need to do is to jump into another relationship.
-I just was engaged couple weeks ago figuring out another relationship.
-But Kelley's just…honestly, she's been there for me and someone that I just really, really appreciate.
+I just was engaged couple weeks ago, figuring out another relationship.
+But Kelley's just…honestly, she's been there for me and [it's] something that I just really, really appreciate.
 I'm trying to be there for her…We get along really well and have really good chemistry and, you know, who knows what the future holds?
-Not saying nothing could happen.
-But right now, I just take things really slow and [am] enjoying each other's time."
+I'm not saying nothing could happen.
+But right now, [we're] just take things really slow and [am] enjoying each other's time."

 Still Iaconetti had some questions.